Occupational Safety and Health Administration (OSHA), Labor.

-Mail, hand delivery, express mail, messenger, or courier service: When using this method, you must submit a copy of your comments and attachments to the OSHA Docket Office, OSHA Docket No. OSHA-2012-0004, U.S. Department of Labor, Occupational Safety and Health Administration, Room N-2625, 200 Constitution Avenue NW., Washington, DC 20210.
+Mail, hand delivery, express mail, messenger, or courier service: When using this method, you must submit three copies of your comments and attachments to the OSHA Docket Office, Docket No. OSHA-2008-0051, U.S. Department of Labor, Occupational Safety and Health Administration, Room N-2625, 200 Constitution Start Printed Page 74198Avenue, NW., Washington, DC 20210.
 Deliveries (hand, express mail, messenger, and courier service) are accepted during the Department of Labor's and Docket Office's normal business hours, 8:15 a.m. to 4:45 p.m., e.t.

-Instructions: All submissions must include the Agency name and OSHA docket number (OSHA-2012-0004) for the Information Collection Request (ICR).
+Instructions: All submissions must include the Agency name and OSHA docket number for the information collection request (OSHA-2008-0051).
 All comments, including any personal information you provide, are placed in the public docket without change, and may be made available online at http://www.regulations.gov.
 For further information on submitting comments see the “Public Participation” heading in the section of this notice titled SUPPLEMENTARY INFORMATION.

 FOR FURTHER INFORMATION CONTACT:

-The information collection requirements specified in the Cadmium in Construction Standard protect workers from the adverse health effects that may result from their exposure to cadmium.
-The major information collection requirements of the Standard include: conducting worker exposure monitoring, notifying workers of their cadmium exposures, implementing a written compliance program, implementing medical surveillance of workers, providing examining physicians with specific information, ensuring that workers receive a copy of their medical surveillance results, maintaining workers' exposure monitoring and medical surveillance records for specific periods, and providing access to these records by OSHA, the National Institute for Occupational Safety and Health, the worker who is the subject of the records, the worker's representative, and other designated parties.
+The information collection requirements specified in the Cadmium in Construction Standard protect employees from the adverse health effects that may result from their exposure to cadmium.
+The major information collection requirements in the Standard include conducting employee exposure monitoring, notifying employees of their cadmium exposures, implementing a written compliance program, implementing medical surveillance of employees, providing examining physicians with specific information, ensuring that employees receive a copy of their medical surveillance results, maintaining employees' exposure monitoring and medical surveillance records for specific periods, and providing access to these records by OSHA, the National Institute for Occupational Safety and Health, the employee who is the subject of the records, the employee's representative, and other designated parties.

 II.
 Special Issues for Comment